 best things to do in Marrakesh

-As you stroll around the intimate garden, you’ll get to learn more about its craftsmanship and the ornate details that make Le Jardin Secret so special.
+As you stroll around the intimate garden, you’ll learn more about its craftsmanship and the ornate details that make Le Jardin Secret so unique.

-It’ll take you around 30 minutes to explore and really easy to pop into if you’ve got spare time in Marrakesh.
+It’ll take you around 30 minutes to explore, and it’s easy to visit if you’ve got spare time in Marrakesh.

 Getting peckish?
 For a tasty bite to eat, stroll over to Nomad (where you’ll need to book a table in advance).
-Head to their rooftop for a sunset dinner that’s totally yummy.
+Head to their rooftop for a yummy sunset dinner.

 Read more: Beautiful places in Morocco